-This post is part two in a three-part series to introduce you to the newly opened Goldfish Swim School in Mundelein.
+This post is part of a series to introduce you to the newly opened Goldfish Swim School in Mundelein.
 Follow our writer Rosemary as she shares her aquatic adventures with two little ones.

 Confession: I don’t know how to swim to save my life.
-In all actuality, I can probably get to one side of a pool to the other via doggy paddle but you won’t find me hanging out in the deep end or going down any water slides.
-I vowed that my children would learn water survival skills young so they don’t fear water like I do.
+In all actuality, I can probably get from one side of a pool to the other via doggy paddle, but you won’t find me hanging out in the deep end or going down any water slides.
+I vowed that my children would learn water survival skills young so they don’t fear water as I do.

-There are a couple of things that they require at Goldfish.
-One of which are cloth swim diapers for children who are not potty trained.
-Don’t make the mistake we made by ordering one by one-day shipping online.
+There are a couple of things that Goldfish Swim School requires; one is cloth swim diapers for children who are not potty trained.
+Don’t make the mistake we made by ordering one for one-day shipping online.
 Goldfish sells everything you might need at the school.
-Goggles are more recommend than required since they understand some children won’t wear them; however, it does help them see better under water giving them more confidence with their swimming.
+Goggles are more recommend than required since they understand some children won’t wear them; however, it does help them see better underwater, giving them more confidence with their swimming.

-There are private and public showers to rinse off the chlorine and they are equipped with Johnson and Johnson shampoo for everyone to use.
+There are private and public showers to rinse off the chlorine, and they are equipped with Johnson and Johnson shampoo for everyone to use.
 There are plenty of clean changing rooms.
-Hair drying stations and a swimsuit dryer are available for use as well as regular diapers in various diapers if you forget any in your car like I have on a couple occasions.
+Hair drying stations and a swimsuit dryer are available for use, and regular diapers in various sizes if you forget any in your car, as I have on a couple of occasions.

 The room temperature inside the pool area is kept at 93 degrees and the water at 92 degrees.

 Both of my children’s teachers are so sweet and patient with all their kids.
 Every teacher has a limit of 4-5 kids per class.
-This helps them let each child to have a turn with an exercise.
-A lifeguard is always watching over the lanes to insure safety of the staff and students.
+This helps them let each child have a turn with an exercise.
+A lifeguard is always watching over the lanes to ensure the safety of the staff and students.

 Gabriel, my 4-year old, is in the junior 1 class.
-While Rafael, my two-year old, is in mini 2 parent tot class.
+While Rafael, my two-year-old, is in Mini 2 parent-tot class.
 Both my kids had not taken a swim class before going to Goldfish.
-We are a few weeks in and and I’ve noticed huge progress for both children.
+We are a few weeks in, and I’ve noticed huge progress for both children.
 Gabriel is more confident with independence in the water and remembers survival moves from class.
-Rafael needs to work on his independence and confidence in the water but he’s doing well with his paddling.
+Rafael needs to work on his independence and confidence in the water, but he’s doing well with his paddling.

 I love that they are both learning water safety and having fun while doing it.

-Disclosure: Goldfish Swim School provided us with swim lessons in order to facilitate my reviews.
-No further compensation has been received and all thoughts and opinions are my own.
+Disclosure: Goldfish Swim School provided the with swim lessons in order to facilitate the reviews.
+No further compensation has been received and all thoughts and opinions are the writers own.